 Choosing the right fencing material is a big decision.
 You're not just picking a boundary for your yard; you're investing in your home's security, privacy, and curb appeal.
 While traditional materials like wood and vinyl have been go-to options for years, composite fencing has emerged as a strong contender that blends beauty with brawn.
 Let's break down how composite compares to other popular choices so you can feel confident in your decision.

-Composite vs. Wood
+The Classic Showdown: Composite vs. Wood

 Wood fencing has a classic, natural appeal that many homeowners love.
 It’s also typically less expensive upfront, with costs around $15 per foot.
 However, that initial savings comes with a long-term commitment to maintenance.
 Wood is vulnerable to rot, insects, and warping, meaning you'll spend time and money on regular staining, sealing, and repairs.
 In contrast, Cap Composite fencing offers the rich look of wood without the constant upkeep.
 While it may cost more initially, around $25 per foot or more, its resilience means you can install it and enjoy it for decades without the hassle of yearly maintenance projects.